BBC PRESENTER &

-From Summer 2018, Ben became the official presenter of BBC What's New ('Newsround Africa') - the BBC’s first TV programme and digital service for children in Africa.
-BBC What's New went viral several times during the launch month, with content from it becoming the most engaged posts of all time across BBC News Africa's Facebook, Twitter and Instagram pages.
-Ben can currently be seen every week on BBC What’s New, with his reports running regularly across BBC World News.
+Prior to this, in 2018 Ben launched and presented BBC What’s New, the BBC’s first TV programme and digital service for children in Africa.
+BBC What's New went viral several times, with content from it becoming the most engaged posts of all time across BBC News Africa's social media pages.

-After studying a Neuroscience degree on a full scholarship in Malaysia, where he also started a magazine and events agency, at 23 Ben became one of Google’s youngest strategy managers.
-Alongside consulting the world’s leading media organisations, Ben worked as a YouTuber and freelance television presenter.
+After studying a Neuroscience degree on an all-expenses paid scholarship in Malaysia, where he also started a magazine and events agency, at 23 Ben became one of Google’s youngest strategy managers.
+Alongside consulting the world’s leading media organisations, Ben worked as a YouTuber - with over 100,000 subscribers and followers.

 Following an MA in Journalism, studied on a scholarship, 2017 saw Ben hired by BBC London TV News.
 The majority of his original reports ran as the day's prestigious ’top story'.
 This lead to work as a national radio reporter for BBC Radio 1 Newsbeat, where he also presented his first BBC visual documentary, as well as becoming a freelance national TV reporter for ITN's Channel 5 News & ITV News.
 Watch Ben's TV reports here.